FamousLex/Shared-Canvas/README.md

-# H1
+# Shared Canvas v1.0
-Shared-Canvas

-## H2
-A shared canvas between multiple users
+## A webpage where users can collectively draw one shared canvas!